 - (a) A random method of selection will determine opponents in the first round.
 A power-match system will determine opponents for all other rounds.
 The most important factor in Power Matching is whether a team won or lost, not how many points were achieved.
 This is foremost in Power Matching. - (b) Power matching will provide that: - 1.
 Pairings for the first round will be at random. - 2.
-If at all possible, each team will present each side of the case twice. - 3.
-Brackets will be determined by win/loss record.
-Sorting within brackets will be determined in the following order: (1) win/loss record; (2) total number of ballots won; (3) total number of points; then (4) point spread, if necessary, to break a tie within the bracket.
-The highest ranking team in the bracket will be matched with the lowest ranking opposing team in the bracket; the next highest with the next lowest, and so on until all teams are matched.
-One goal of Power Matching is to pair teams of opposing sides.
-However, this is not the primary goal of Power Matching.
-The primary objective is to be equal and fair, allowing teams to play equally strong teams.
-Again, if at all possible, teams will play each side twice. - 4.
+Following the first round, brackets will be determined by win/loss record.
+Sorting within brackets for the second round will be determined based on one or more of the following: (1) win/loss record; (2) total number of ballots won; (3) total number of points; (4) point spread; (5) teams switching sides in the second round. - 3.
+Sorting within brackets after the second round will be determined in the following order: (1) win/loss record, then (2) total number of ballots won.
+If ties remain, the power matching will be based on the following criteria at the discretion of the Mock Trial Committee: (a) total number of points; (b) point spread, and/or (c) number of times a team has played a particular side of the mock trial case.
+Generally, under this framework, the highest ranking team in the bracket will be matched with the lowest ranking opposing team in the bracket; the next highest with the next lowest, and so on until all teams are matched.
+One goal of Power Matching is to pair teams of opposing sides of the mock trial problem, with each team preferably presenting each side of the case twice.
+This is not, however, the primary goal of Power Matching.
+The primary objective is to be equal and fair, allowing teams to play equally strong teams. - 4.
 If there are an odd number of teams in a bracket, a team in the bottom of that bracket will be matched with a team from the next lower bracket. - 5.
 Teams will not meet the same opponent twice (unless this occurs in the championship round). - 6.
 To determine the two teams rising to the championship round, win/loss, total number of ballots won and total point scores will be totaled for each team.
 The two teams with the best combined ranking in these categories in this order (i.e., win/loss record, total number of ballots won and total point scores) will rise to the championship round. - (c) If two teams tie in the following categories in this order win/loss record, total number of ballots won and number of points the mock trial coordinator will use this procedure to resolve the tie: (1) calculate the point spread for each ballot won by a team and (2) add the point spreads for each team.
 The team with the largest cumulative point spread wins the tie.